 5.18 Hours of Labor - Holiday - Overtime Pay.
-Eight (8) hours shall constitute a regular day's work, Monday through Friday, beginning at 8:00 a.m. and ending at 4:30 p.m. with one-half ($\frac{1}{2}$) hour off from 12:00 noon to 12:30 p.m. for lunch.
-However, upon notice to the Union, the Employer may begin work at 7:00 a.m. and end at 3:30 p.m. with one-half ($\frac{1}{2}$) hour off from 12:00 noon to 12:30 p.m. for lunch.
-The Employer may begin work at 6:00 a.m. provided that the first hour of work is paid at the rate of time and one-half and all hours worked after 3:30 p.m. are paid at the rate of double time.
+Eight (8) hours shall constitute a regular day's work, Monday through Friday, beginning at 7:00 a.m. and ending at 3:30 p.m. with one-half (1⁄2) hour off from 12:00 noon to 12:30 p.m. for lunch.
+The Employer, without an adjusted workday in place, may begin work at 6:00 a.m. provided that the first hour of work is paid at the rate of time and one-half and all hours worked after 3:30 p.m. are paid at the rate of double time.
+Upon twenty-four (24) hours written notice to the Business Representative of the District or Regional Council, the Union will grant an adjusted workday (starting times from 6:00 a.m. to 9:00 a.m. at straight time) which shall be at the option of the Employees upon certification of the job steward or the Business Representative and provided further, that the adjusted start time is the uniform start time established for the project.
+Adjusted workdays must remain in effect for the duration of the contractor's work unless otherwise agreed to by the Business Representative.
+In no case should a job begin before 6:00 a.m.

 The first two (2) hours after the regular or adjusted workday, and the first eight (8) hours of work performed on Saturday, will be compensated for at time and one-half (1-1/2).
 All other overtime will be double time, with the exception of where shift work has been approved.
 No Employee shall work after the regular established payday without receiving his wages in full each week.
 Authorized Union representatives will have the right to inspect members' check/checks to see that proper wages and overtime is being paid.
 If mutually agreed, the starting hour may be changed.
 No overtime work will be performed including, Saturday, Sunday or holidays unless permission is granted by the Business Representative of the Local Union in the area where the work is to be performed.

-When work is to be performed in occupied buildings is such of a nature that it is not appropriate or practical during the regular work day, such as renovation, alteration and modernization, such work may be performed at an adjusted time; provided a pre-job conference takes place between the Chicago Regional Council of Carpenters and the Employer and permission is granted by the Chicago Regional Council of Carpenters.
+When work is to be performed in occupied buildings is such of a nature that it is not appropriate or practical during the regular work day, such as renovation, alteration and modernization, such work may be performed at an adjusted time; provided a pre-job conference takes place between the Mid-America Carpenters Regional Council and the Employer and permission is granted by the Mid-America Carpenters Regional Council.